Creating a Package

 You must complete the following configuration and steps in order to create a package.

 • Make sure you have Change Package permissions for the repository in which you're creating a package.
 Otherwise, you may encounter errors due to permissions.
 For testing the examples here, you might use your personal Sandbox repository since there you'll have the required permissions to manage packages.
-You can read more about permissions under Managing Roles.
+You can read more about permissions under Manage Roles.

 • Ingest Data using the method which best suits your requirements Data Ingest Guidelines